 - Technologically, they are well-skilled.

-- They excel at multi-tasking (e.g. simultaneous interaction with computers, iPods, BBM, talking on mobile telephones, watching televisions, playing computer games, chatting to friends).
+- They excel at multi-tasking (e.g. simultaneous interaction with computers, iPhone, Whatsup, talking on mobile telephones, watching televisions, playing computer games, chatting to friends).

 - They often suffer from ADD & ADHD, which makes this generation the most-medicated generation ever (e.g. Retilin, Prozac and recreational drugs).

-- They need respect, confidence, trust, coaching and mentoring as being of paramount importance and is greatly valued (albeit not always well received or accepted when received when meted out by parents or employers).
+- They need respect, confidence, trust.
+Therefore coaching and mentoring is of paramount importance and is greatly valued (albeit not always well received when meted out by parents or employers).

 - They focus on personal growth and development, in particular on adding meaning to their lives.